-Estimating the effect of SWOCC on increased tax revenues begins with the present value of the students' future earnings stream, which is displayed in Column 4 of Table 3.2.
-To this we apply a multiplier derived from Emsi's MR-SAM model to estimate the added labor income created in the state as students and businesses spend their higher earnings.36 As labor income increases, so does non-labor income, which consists of monies gained through investments.
+SAM model to estimate the added labor income created in the state as students and businesses spend their higher earnings.
+As labor income increases, so does non-labor income, which consists of monies gained through investments.
 To calculate the growth in non-labor income, we multiply the increase in labor income by a ratio of the Oregon gross state product to total labor income in the state.
-We also include the spending impacts discussed in Section 2 that were created in FY 2015-16 from the operations and construction spending of the college and student spending.
+We also include the spending impacts discussed in Section 2 that were created in FY 2015-16 from the operations and construction spending of the colleges and student spending.
 To each of these, we apply the prevailing tax rates so we capture only the tax revenues attributable to state and local government from this additional revenue.

 Not all of these tax revenues may be counted as benefits to the state, however.
 Some students leave the state during the course of their careers, and the higher earnings they receive as a result of their education leaves the state with them.
-To account for this dynamic, we combine student settlement data from the college with data on migration patterns from the Census Bureau to estimate the number of students who will leave the state workforce over time.
+To account for this dynamic, we combine student settlement data from the colleges with data on migration patterns from the Census Bureau to estimate the number of students who will leave the state workforce over time.

 We apply another reduction factor to account for the students' alternative education opportunities.
-This is the same adjustment that we use in the calculation of the alumni impact in Section 2 and is designed to account for the counterfactual scenario where SWOCC does not exist.
-The assumption in this case is that any benefits generated by students who could have received an education even without the college cannot be counted as new benefits to society.
-For this analysis, we assume an alternative education variable of 15%, meaning that 15% of the student population
+This is the same adjustment that we use in the calculation of the alumni impact in Section 2 and is designed to account for the counterfactual scenario where the colleges do not exist.
+The assumption in this case is that any benefits generated by students who could have received an education even without the colleges cannot be counted as new benefits to society.
+For this analysis, we assume an alternative education variable of 15%, meaning that 15% of the student population at the colleges would have generated benefits anyway even without the colleges.
+For more information on the alternative education variable, see Appendix 7.